courselabs/kubernetes/labs/namespaces/hints.md

 proxy_pass             http://pi-web-internal;
 ```

-, but that won't do when the Nginx is in a different namespace from the app it's proxying.
+That won't do when the Nginx is in a different namespace from the app it's proxying.

 > Need more?
 Here's the [solution](solution.md).